 A good cast iron pan is an invaluable tool in the kitchen, but it’s important to know how to care for them correctly.
 While most kitchen materials can be cleaned up with soapy water, cast iron is not one of them!

 Soapy water will remove the “seasoned” layer on the surface of your cast iron, making it more likely that food will stick to the pan in the future.
 To learn how to safely clean cast iron, read my post about caring for cast iron here.

 6. Overfilling Your Vacuum Canister

 If your vacuum canister is constantly packed full of dust and dirt, it’s probably impeding your vacuum’s airflow.
 This can wear out your vacuum’s motor over time, to the point where it eventually loses suction altogether.

 Instead, just make it a habit to empty the canister every time you use your vacuum.
 It may not be strictly necessary, but once it’s a habit you won’t have to worry about forgetting to do it!

 If your floors are obviously dirty, it can be tempting to focus on them first on cleaning day.
 But if you do, you’ll only be making more work for yourself later on!

 The most efficient way to clean a room is to start at the top and work your way down.
 That way, you don’t have to worry about pushing dust and dirt onto a clean floor, which could make you backtrack and waste precious time.

 By cleaning your floors last, you’re ensuring that every speck of loose dust and dirt will get picked up right as you finish cleaning.
 It’s an easy way to leave a room as clean as possible!

-Share your own hard-won cleaning wisdom with us in a comment below!
+Share your own hard-won cleaning wisdom in a comment below!